Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 1. `composer identity issue -c alice@mat-network -f jdoe.card -u jdoe -a "resource:org.mat.Employee#1"`

-From here, deploying `scp` jo.card from MACHINE ONE to MACHINE TWO.
+From here, deploying `scp` jo.card from machine one to machine two.
 Feel free to put it anywhere, but the `blockchain` folder would be preferable.
-In the same working directory as `jo.card`:
+In the same working directory as `jdoe.card`:

 1. MACHINE TWO - `composer card import -f jdoe.card`